Don’t stress if you find tomato plant leaves curling up; there are several reasons this might happen to your plant.

 However, providing too much water is also a problem.
 Overwatering creates standing water near the tomato plant roots.
 Too much water prevents water from being transported up the roots to the plant cells, and the roots are unable to absorb any oxygen.

 Overwatering typically leads to other symptoms before leaf curling, but it’s important to know that both cause issues.

 3. Micronutrient Deficiency

-If you notice your tomato leaves curling up at the bottom of your plant, the typical reason is that your soil has a micronutrient deficiency.
+If you notice your lower leaves curling up, the typical reason is that your soil has a micronutrient deficiency.
 However, most of the time, plants display this with yellowing tomato leaves before any curling happens.

 You can fix a micronutrient deficiency in a few ways.

 - Add fresh compost around your tomato plants.

 - Use an all-purpose fertilizer around your plants to amend the soil and get your plants back on track.

 - Consider using Azomite, which is a clay compound full of micronutrients.